crazoter/My-Docs/docs/manga_reviews.md

 ## Unreviewed Series

-Believe is the list of manga that I have finished prior to creating this list, and contain series which I think are worth watching / reading.
+Below is the list of manga that I have finished prior to creating this list, and contain series which I think are worth watching / reading.
 Additional notes may be attached.

 To be filled when I'm free